So-Cool/myslideslive/README.md

 - `nbdev_update_lib` updates the notebooks based on changes in the library.
 - The `README.md` is regenerated with `nbdev_build_docs`.
 - The git hooks are set up with `nbdev_install_git_hooks`.
+- `jupyter nbconvert --clear-output --inplace notebook.ipynb` clears all output cells of a notebook.

 Before commiting code changes make sure to run:
 ```bash